Constitution of Mauritania: 1961 Constitution

 Although the Constitution did not provide for a system of checks and balances, the assembly did have three ways to limit presidential power.
 First, it could refuse requested budgetary appropriations, although the president could circumvent the assembly's budgetary veto by simply promulgating an interim budget based on total receipts of the previous year.
 Second, if able to muster a two-thirds vote, the assembly could impeach the president or any of his ministers for treason or plotting against the state.
 The Supreme Court, a body appointed by the president, would judge the charges in such cases.
 Finally, the assembly could, in effect, override a presidential veto if, after a second reading, the law received an absolute majority in the assembly and was declared constitutional by the Supreme Court.

 1980 draft constitution

-The military regime that toppled Daddah in 1978 abolished the Constitution that had been ratified on May 20, 1961.
+The military regime that toppled Daddah in July 1978 abolished the Constitution that had been ratified on May 20, 1961.
 Then in December 1980, when he unexpectedly announced a return to civilian rule, Haidalla promulgated a new provisional constitution.
 That draft constitution provided for a multiparty system and freedom of association, provisions Haidalla hoped would attract support from the labor union movement.
 Following an abortive coup attempt in March 1981 by former members of the military government, however, Haidalla reneged on his intention of returning Mauritania to civilian rule and scrapped the draft constitution.